-The percentage ownership set forth below immediately prior to the completion of this offering is based on 4,568,920 shares of common stock outstanding as of September 30, 2024 (giving effect to the reclassification of each outstanding share of our old common stock into 170 shares of Class B common stock prior to the completion of this offering).
-Applicable percentage ownership after the offering assumes (1) no conversions of shares of our Class B common stock into shares of our Class A common stock and (2) the issuance of 1,850,000 shares of Class A common stock in this offering (or 2,127,500 shares if the underwriters elect to exercise in full their option to purchase additional shares from us).
-If any shares of Class B common stock are converted into Class A common stock by our existing principal stockholders, executive officers, directors, or their affiliated entities, the number and percentage of shares of our Class A common stock beneficially owned by such persons after this offering will be higher than those set forth in the table below.

-In addition, at our request, the underwriters have reserved up to 5% of the shares of Class A common stock offered by this prospectus for sale at the initial public offering price through a directed share program to our directors, executive officers and other designated persons.
+The percentage ownership set forth below immediately prior to the completion of this offering is based on 4,568,920 shares of common stock outstanding as of June 30, 2024 (giving effect to the reclassification of each outstanding share of our old common stock into 170 shares of Class B common stock prior to the completion of this offering) and held by approximately 275 stockholders of record.
+Applicable percentage ownership after the offering assumes (1) no conversions of shares of our Class B common stock into shares of our Class A common stock and (2) the issuance of shares of Class A common stock in this offering (or shares if the underwriters elect to exercise in full their option to purchase additional shares from us).
+In addition, at our request, the underwriters have reserved up to 5% of the shares of Class A common stock offered by this prospectus for sale at the initial public offering price through a directed share program to our directors, executive officers and employees.
 The table below does not reflect any purchases by these potential purchasers.
 If any shares are purchased by our existing principal stockholders, executive officers, directors, or their affiliated entities, the number and percentage of shares of our Class A common stock beneficially owned by such persons after this offering will be higher than those set forth in the table below.